 The acquisition of the furin cleavage site might be viewed as a ‘gain of function’ that enabled a bat coronavirus to jump into humans and begin its current epidemic spread.
 2019-nCOV has some similarities to the SARS-CoV from 2003 outbreak which was known to actively replicate in the intestinal tract (source), this is important in knowing if oral-based treatment can offer protection.

-VBLOCK™v2 (formerly known as COVHIB) formula has been designed to block this functional entry point of CoV and it’s replication by the use of herbal furin inhibitors combined with other anti-virals and immune system modulators such as; Luteolin, Niclosamide, Andrographis, Scutellaria Baicelancis(oroxylin), Liquorice, Silimarin, Isatis, Zinc L-Citrulline, & 3mg Ivermectin (18 Jan 2021).
+VBLOCK™v2 (formerly known as COVHIB) formula has been designed to block this functional entry point of CoV and it’s replication by the use of herbal furin inhibitors combined with other anti-virals and immune system modulators such as; Luteolin, Niclosamide (NES), Andrographis, Scutellaria Baicelancis(oroxylin), Liquorice, Silimarin, Isatis, Zinc L-Citrulline, & now 3mg Ivermectin (18 Jan 2021).

 (Note: VBLOCK™v2 has not been tested on 2019-nCoV in a clinical setting ).